EPageone/flutes-flutes-and-flutes/README.md

 ## Description
 The purpose of this project was to create an ecommerce website for flautists that want to purchase flutes of different types and styles.
 As I am in a band and my instrument is the flute, I wanted to create a website that is for flutes and only flutes.
 This is my final project for Code Institute Level 5 Diploma in Web Application Development.

+To login into the Heroku app please use: https://ep-flutes-flutes-and-flutes-31bc05f84613.herokuapp.com

+To get into the Django admin and be a superuser for the Project Management for the app please follow:
+Username = epage1
+Password = Brasseye123

+To make a purchase in the Checkout Page please use the CVC as follows:
+CVC = 4242 4242 4242 4242    04/29  424  24242

 ## UX

 ## User Goals